 BMS Factory Swan Wand review: big, rechargeable vibrator

-I used to always recommend the BMS Factory Swan Wand when asked for recommendations for a powerful rechargeable vibrator.
+I often recommend the BMS Factory Swan Wand when asked for recommendations for a powerful rechargeable vibrator.
 It not only boasts Hitachi-level earthquake power, but also two different sized ends with an independently controlled motor.
-One end is 2″ thick for broad external stimulation or girthy G-spot pressure, and one 1.5″ thick.
+One end is 2″ thick for broad external stimulation or girthy G-spot pressure and one 1.5″ thick.

 The Swan Wand is powerful and rumbly, perfect if you’re going for lots of broad stimulation.
-In fact, it used to be one of my most-used vibes for the power and the fact that it has an up to 8-hour-long battery life; it was always ready.
+It used to be one of my most-used vibes for the power and the fact that it has an up to 8-hour-long battery life; it was always ready.

-I do, however, wish there were more in-between options.
+I do, however, wish the Swan Wand had more in-between options.
 It’s like going from 25 miles per hour to 65 to 100.

-The patterns menu features pulses, waves, and escalations that I haven’t seen elsewhere and actually add to the experience– while a lot of other toys’ patterns are hit-and-miss, all I could see myself using all four of the pattern options on the Swan Wand.
-There’s a very good reason for this: the patterns go up and down, but they don’t totally tank in speed!
+The patterns menu features pulses, waves, and escalations that I haven’t seen elsewhere and add to the experience– while a lot of other toys’ patterns are hit-and-miss, all I could see myself using all four of the pattern options on the Swan Wand.
+There’s an excellent reason for this: the patterns go up and down, but they don’t tank in speed!
 There’s always some substantial amount of vibration even when the patterns dip.
 It never drops so low that I lose my orgasm.
-Rather, I think the Swan Wand is perfect for edging.
+Instead, I think the Swan Wand is perfect for edging.

 However, the star of the show is the fat end.
-It irritates my urethra upon insertion, but once it’s in, the difficult part is over.
+It irritates my urethra upon insertion, but once it’s in, the tricky part is over.
 I hardly have to do anything to feel transcendentally blissed out.
 Tiny, tiny thrusts.
-The self-perpetuating pressure when I clench around the rigid resistance during an orgasm, making me come again and again.
-It’s all about getting the stretch and resistance in the right places, so that I barely have to do any work.
+The self-perpetuating pressure when I clench around the stiff resistance during an orgasm, making me come again and again.
+It’s all about getting the stretch and resistance in the right places so that I barely have to do any work.

 I see reviews that say this toy is worth the price tag even if you can’t take the fat end, but as someone with a very discerning clitoris, I can’t agree.
 I wouldn’t have bought the Swan Wand for just the thinner insertable end.
 For size queens, there aren’t many big toys with this kind of power on the market; this is about as big and rumbly as you can go.